shiaharfiyan/grandeur-core/README.md

-# Welcome to Gandeur LogTrace (grandeur-core)
+# Welcome to Gandeur LogTrace

-This is a simple logging library with nested diagnostic context and mapped diagnostic context to allow easier tracing with customizable config for log appender.
+Gandeur LogTrace is a simple logging library with nested diagnostic context and mapped diagnostic context to allow easier tracing with customizable config for log appender.

 # Config file